-Indeed the government account is different in many ways from the national accounts framework, which provides the foundation for the statistics presented in Chapter Two of this document.
+Indeed the government account is different in many ways from the national accounts framework, which provides the foundation for the statistics presented in Chapter 2.
 In addition, as discussed above, the government accounts used in South Africa differs from the government account drawn up in the GFS.
-The most important differences are highlighted in the table below:
+The most important differences are highlighted in Table D.2 below: